isomerpages/govtech-im8/_control-catalog/Software Supply Chain.md

 ### Control Statement

-When installing dependencies during deployment, only install pinned versions in the manifest.
+Only install pinned versions in the manifest when installing dependencies during deployment.

 ### Control Recommendations